woziwrt/HA-Loxone-bridge/README.md

 This is the closest to how we run it on RB5009.

-- Build or pull the runtime image (multi-arch build and releases will be provided later).[web:21]
+- Build or pull the runtime image (multi-arch build and releases will be provided later).
 - Prepare your own `main.py` based on the example provided.
 - Run the container with:
   - A bind mount for `main.py` into `/app/main.py`.